dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 #### Implementing a gRPC service requires three main steps:

-1. **Find the proto definition file.** Proto definitions are provided for each supported service interface (state store, pubsub, bindings).
+1. **Find the proto definition file.** Proto definitions are provided for each supported service interface (state store, pub/sub, bindings).
 2. **Create service scaffolding.** Use [protocol buffers and gRPC tools](https://grpc.io) to create the necessary scaffolding for the service.
-We recomend for the reader to get acquaited with [gRPC concepts by reading its documentation](https://grpc.io/docs/what-is-grpc/core-concepts/).
+You may want to get acquainted with [the gRPC concepts documentation](https://grpc.io/docs/what-is-grpc/core-concepts/).
-3. **Define the service**.
-Provide a concrete implementation of the desired service.
+3. **Define the service.** Provide a concrete implementation of the desired service.

 Here's an example of a gRPC service definition file used to create a pluggable component state store ([state.proto]).